What is a behaviorist & what do they do?

 How do I know if I need a Behaviorist or a Trainer?

 Many times we have an owner call up and tell us that their dog listens or follows commands but gets aggressive during specific situations.
-This is a prime example of someone who needs a behaviorist and not
+This is a prime example of someone who needs a behaviorist and not a trainer

 - Behavioral Evaluation